NHS-NGS/GeL2MDT/Docker/README.md

 - Edit `ALLOWED_HOSTS` as appropriate
 - Set `DEBUG` to `False` when you're done testing
 - _Leave_ the database connection settings unless you are also going to reconfigure the database docker container
+- It is setup currently to update the database every night, please test this update process!

 **docker-compose-prod.yml**: